obuno/LXC_cICAP_ClamAV/README.md

 ### implementation specifics:

 - the [```squidclamav.conf```](https://github.com/obuno/LXC_cICAP_ClamAV/blob/main/opt/c-icap/etc/squidclamav.conf) file includes a few 'exclusions' I find appropriate.
 Perhaps you do not.
 You can of course edit this file and comment lines in the block after line #88
 - installed packages (gcc, g++, make, etc.) are NOT removed.
-While I'd agree that some of them could/can be removed for security purposes, in my setups, I do not see the need for that.
+While I'd agree that some of them could/can be removed for security concerns, in my setups, I do not see the need for that.
 I keep these cICAP appliances off anything else than ICAP_TCP:1344 within the same network segment as any ICAP clients.
 Should you enable network remote access (ssh etc), please consider the risks of leaving all these packages installed.

 ## To Do/To Fix: